openvinotoolkit/datumaro/docs/source/docs/explanation/concept.rst

 --------------

 - Dataset - A collection of dataset items, which consist of media and associated annotations.
 - Dataset item - A basic single element of the dataset.
-Also known as `sample`, `entry`.
+Also known as a `sample`, `entry`.
-  In different datasets it can be an image, a video frame, a whole video, a 3d point cloud etc.
+  In different datasets, it can be an image, a video frame, a whole video, a 3d point cloud, etc.
-  Typically, has corresponding annotations.
+  Typically, it has corresponding annotations.
-- Datumaro project - A combination of multiple datasets, plugins, models and metadata.
+- Datumaro project - A combination of multiple datasets, plugins, models, and metadata.

 Project versioning concepts
 ---------------------------

 - Data source - A link to a dataset or a copy of a dataset inside a project.
-  Basically, a URL + dataset format name.
+  Basically, it's a URL + dataset format name.
-- Project revision - A commit or a reference from Git (branch, tag, HEAD~3 etc.).
-A revision is referenced by data hash.
+- Project Revision - A commit or a reference from Git (branch, tag, HEAD~3, etc.).
+A revision is referenced by a data hash.
 The `HEAD` revision is the currently selected revision of the project.
 - Revision tree - A project build tree and plugins at a specified revision.
 - Working tree - The revision tree in the working directory of a project.
-- data source revision - a state of a data source at a specific stage.
+- Data source revision - A state of a data source at a specific stage.
   A revision is referenced by the data hash.
 - Object - The data of a revision tree or a data source revision.
   An object is referenced by the data hash.